desaintmartin/helm-kubeval-action/README.md

 # Helm Kubeval

+Note: this project is archived and has moved to https://github.com/wiremind/helm-kubeval-action.

 A [GitHub Action](https://github.com/features/actions) for using [Kubeval](https://github.com/instrumenta/kubeval) to validate Helm Charts in your workflows.

 Supports Helm 3 only.